NetSparkleUpdater/NetSparkle/README.md

 * `sparkle:dsaSignature` is now `sparkle:signature` instead.
 If no `sparkle:signature` is found, `sparkle:dsaSignature` will be used (if available).
 If `sparkle:dsaSignature` is not found, `sparkle:edSignature` will be used (if available).
 This is to give us as much compatibility with old versions of `NetSparkle` as well as the macOS `Sparkle` library.
 * By default, the app cast generator tool now uses Ed25519 signatures.
 If you don't want to use files on disk to store your keys, set the `SPARKLE_PRIVATE_KEY` and `SPARKLE_PUBLIC_KEY` environment variables before running the app cast generator tool.
 You can also store these signatures in a custom location with the `--key-path` flag.
 * Removed `AssemblyAccessor` class (in lieu of `IAssemblyAccessor` implementors)
+* **We now rely on Portable.BouncyCastle** for the ed25519 implementation.
+This means there is another DLL to reference when you use NetSparkle!
+* **We now rely on System.Text.Json (netstandard2.0) OR Newtonsoft.Json (.NET Framework 4.5.2)** for the JSON items.
+This means there is another DLL to reference when you use NetSparkle, and it will change depending on if the `System.Text.Json` or `Newtonsoft.Json` item is used!

 ## Public Methods